sfstoolbox/sfs-python/CONTRIBUTING.rst

 You'll need pytest_ for that.
 It can be installed with::

-   python3 -m pip install -r tests/requirements.txt --user
+   uv pip install -r tests/requirements.txt

 To execute the tests, simply run::

-   python3 -m pytest
+   uv run -m pytest

 .. _pytest: https://pytest.org/